thedroidgeek/0x44.cc/_posts/2021-07-21-reversing-x86-and-c-code-for-beginners.md

 That's it!
 You should now have enough information (and hopefully, motivation) to start your journey reverse engineering executables.

 Start by writing dummy C code, compiling it, and debugging it while single-stepping through the disassembly instructions (Visual Studio allows you to do this, by the way).
+If you want to compare the output of different compilers, or see how certain options affect the output, you can do that on the [Compiler Explorer website](https://godbolt.org/).

 After that, you can try your luck with closed-source native binaries, by the help of disassemblers such as [Ghidra](https://ghidra-sre.org/) and [IDA](https://hex-rays.com/ida-free), and debuggers such as [x64dbg](https://x64dbg.com/).